mineables/COSMiC-v3-0xMTH/README.md

 - (General) WIP: Optimizations are chosen based on the detected card, set in h_HBoptimizations[] and sent to device where they can be implemented.
 Display optimizations in use.
 Some currently hard-coded to provide the best balance of performance on Maxwell Gen2/Pascal.
+- (General) Timestamps are now displayed with each submitted share.
 - (General) Added configurable Automatic Donation (a.k.a.
 'DevFee') with default of 2%/1% depending on the archive(7zip) you choose, turn it off, or set a higher one if you really like this build :)
 		Donations support me further developing COSMiC and will be shared with contributors to the